PhilipQuirke/SkyCombAnalystHelp/Drone.md

 - Flight speed smoothing works well with SmoothSectionSize=5
 - Scaling thermal to optical image works well with ExcludeMarginRatio=0.125.
 So we exclude a 1/8th margin - both horizontally and vertically.
 - Time between thermal and optical video start (ThermalToOpticalVideoDelayS) differs per video
-- Time between thermal video and thermal flight data start time works well with ThermalVideoStartToThermalFlightStartS=0.4

-Likely the drone has a single-threaded OS and is a power-constrained system, so sub-systems are "started" one by one in sequence.